-- 110. The Government is still considering the report of the Whittaker review into the PPSA.
-The Report was tabled in March 2015 and contained 394 recommendations so an account of those is obviously well beyond this paper.
-Some of the ones we think are worth noting here are as follows: - the register itself would be greatly simplified as the Report acknowledges that many of the questions it asks are unnecessary and confusing. - the PMSI box would no longer be part of the register. - section 588FL of the Corporations Act and its associated provisions would be repealed. - registrations would no longer be made against trust ABNs. - indefinite leases would no longer be PPS leases from inception. - that the definition of 'PPS lease' would no longer refer to 'bailments'. - the vesting rule in section 267 would no longer apply to PPS lease security interests.
+- 124. The Government is still considering the report of the Whittaker review into the PPSA, although an exposure draft of an amending Bill is said to be in the offing.
+The Report was tabled in March 2015 and contained 394 recommendations so an account of those is obviously well beyond this paper. - 125.
+Some of the Whittaker Report's conclusions we think are worth noting here are as follows: - the register itself would be greatly simplified as the Report acknowledges that many of the questions it asks are unnecessary and confusing. - the PMSI box would no longer be part of the register. - section 588FL of the Corporations Act and its associated provisions would be repealed. - registrations would no longer be made against trust ABNs. - the definition of 'PPS lease' would no longer refer to 'bailments'. - the vesting rule in section 267 would no longer apply to PPS lease security interests.
 However the Report does not propose to remove the priority rules from PPS leases.
 Accordingly owners will still be exposed to loss of their property to banks and other general security holders where there happens to be a security with better priority.